-Mir nimum Re equirements Adv anced Re equirements Requirement is met: yes (🖋 ) or no (X ) Findings and Observations Requirement is met: yes (✔ ) or no (X ) Findings and Observations can be continued from the implementation stage, and for others which are still missing, there is sufficient time until project commissioning. identification of any threats to infrastructure, workers and communities, and take preventive measures to minimise damage to infrastructure and lives.
+Minimum Requirements Advanced Requirements Requirement is met: yes (🖋) or no (X) Findings and Observations Requirement is met: yes (🖋) or no (💥) Findings and Observations can be continued from the implementation stage, and for others which are still missing, there is sufficient time until project commissioning. measures to minimise damage to infrastructure and lives.
 Protection measures, such as fences and buffer zones, are being installed (for example, above the proposed powerhouse to offer enhanced resilience to rockfall).
 This is seen as the best available approach given that rockfall, landslides and avalanches are prevalent in GBAO, and there are limited opportunities for PEC to protect its infrastructure against these natural phenomena.
-Plans have been prepared using appropriate expertise (internal and external) $\checkmark$ The expertise has been generally adequate given the scale and scope of impacts (see above under Assessment).
+Plans have been prepared using appropriate expertise (internal and external) ~ The expertise has been generally adequate given the scale and scope of impacts (see above under Assessment).
 Most of the ESIA/ESMP documents have been prepared by external consultants, but PEC's staff is well aware of the content, has worked with the external experts, and has experience with implementing similar plans in other projects.
-Plans are embedded within an internationally recognised environmental management system which is third party verified, such as ISO 14001 × PEC's E&S policies commit to integrating AKFED's ESMS into PEC's processes.
+Plans are embedded within an internationally recognised environmental management system which is third party verified, such as ISO 14001 \checkmark PEC's E&S policies commit to integrating AKFED's ESMS into PEC's processes.
 Additional commitments are made to integrate development partners' E&S requirements into PEC's processes.
-Because most of PEC's investment projects are donor- funded, with different requirements for each donor, there is a need to harmonize and consolidate processes Plans address all key social and environmental issues $\checkmark$ Most identified social and environmental impacts have mitigation plans already developed, in draft form, or clearly identified as deliverables for contractors. into one E&S Management System, with clear responsibilities.
-To date, no decision has been made to adopt and verify such a consolidated, internationally recognised E&S management system, which is a
+Because most of PEC's investment projects are donor- funded, with different requirements for each donor, there is a need to harmonize and consolidate processes Plans address all key social and environmental issues \checkmark Most identified social and environmental impacts have mitigation plans already developed, in draft form, or clearly identified as deliverables for contractors. into one E&S Management System, with clear responsibilities.
+PEC is developing such a corporate-level ESMS and was recently certified against ISO 14001:2015.
+Plans address construction- related waste, noise, air quality, land disturbance and rehabilitation \checkmark These issues are addressed in the ESIA/ESMP and contractors are required to submit related plans and method statements before starting Independent review mechanisms are utilised \checkmark PEC contracts specialised organisations (e.g. Pamir Biological Institute of the Academy of Sciences) and individual specialists to provide

-Mir iimum Re equirements Advanced Requirements Requirement is met: yes (🖋 ) or no (X ) Findings and Observations Requirement is met: yes (🖋 ) or no (X ) Findings and Observations significant gap against advanced requirements.
-Plans address construction- related waste, noise, air quality, land disturbance and rehabilitation $\checkmark$ These issues are addressed in the ESIA/ESMP and contractors are required to submit related plans and method statements before starting works.
+Minimum Requirements Advanced Requirements Requirement is met: yes (✔) or no (💢) Findings and Observations Requirement is met: yes (🖋) or no (💢) Findings and Observations works.
 The district only has an informal dump site but solid waste disposal in Khorog town is being significantly improved with EBRD/SECO support.
 Construction waste from the preparatory works (administrative building building) was partially recycled and otherwise buried at a site indicated by local authorities, which is acceptable as it did not include hazardous waste.
-For the upcoming major contracts, contractors will develop and the client will approve and supervise waste management plans.
-Independent review mechanisms are utilised $\checkmark$ PEC contracts specialised organisations (e.g. Pamir Biological Institute of the Academy of Sciences) and individual specialists to provide technical support.
+For the upcoming major contracts, contractors will develop and the client will approve and supervise waste management plans. technical support.
 Additionally, there is detailed donor review of project documents including E&S issues.
-Environmental and social impact assessment and key associated management plans are publicly disclosed $\checkmark$ Online disclosure through World Bank as well as hardcopies displayed in local communities.
+Environmental and social impact assessment and key associated management plans are publicly disclosed \checkmark Online disclosure through World Bank as well as hardcopies displayed in local communities.
 Specific plans such as the RAP and the Compensation Payment Mechanism have also been shared with directly affected people and members of implementation committees such as local government officials.
-The PEC website was not functional during the on-site assessment but will be restored and
+The PEC website was not functional during the on-site assessment but will be restored and also used for disclosure.
+PEC could benefit from consolidated public reporting across all projects and operations, e.g. through an annual report including sustainability issues